My Quiet Kitchen

 bright image of zhoug with text to save on Pinterest.

-Inspired by the popular Middle Eastern condiment zhoug, this whole-food version packs major flavor and nutrition!
-Warm with cardamom and cumin and made as spicy as you like, this oil-free take on zhoug sauce is just as versatile as the authentic version.
+Inspired by the popular Middle Eastern condiment zhoug, this oil-free version packs major flavor and nutrition!
+Warm with cardamom and cumin and made as spicy as you like, this inspired take on zhoug sauce is just as versatile as the authentic version.
 Spread it on toast, toss it with pasta, and use it as a dip for everything from veggies to falafel.

 Colorful green zhoug sauce in a small bowl.